-Bank Debt versus Mutual Fund Equity in Liquidity Provision
+Bank Debt, Mutual Fund Equity, and Swing Pricing in Liquidity Provision

 JEL Classification: G21, G23